RobTillaart/I2C_LCD/README.md

 First performance tests are good.
 See example **I2C_LCD_performance.ino**.

-The performance measurement is done on an UNO, pins are in order, 0.1.0 version.
+The performance measurement is done on an UNO, data pins are in ascending order.

 |  I2C clock  |    0.1.0    |    0.1.1    |  notes  |
 |:-----------:|:-----------:|:-----------:|:-------:|